Ricardonied/Slack-Data-Handler/README.md

-# Slack Export Processing Toolkit
+# 📚 Slack Conversation Analysis Toolkit

-This repository contains two R scripts designed to help process and analyze Slack workspace exports.
-These tools automate the transformation of raw Slack JSON exports into structured outputs, including PDFs and CSVs, suitable for archiving, reporting, or data analysis.
+This repository contains three R scripts designed to assist in the extraction, structuring, and analysis of Slack workspace exports.
+Together, these tools enable both human-readable reporting and advanced text mining of Slack conversations.

 ---

-## 📁 Scripts Overview
+## 📁 Overview of Scripts

 ### 1. `slack_export_to_pdf_and_csv.R`

 **Purpose**:
-Generates a PDF file for each channel with the full conversation history, and exports a consolidated CSV with all message texts from the Slack export.
+Generates formatted **PDF files** for each Slack channel and a consolidated **CSV file** with all messages for archival or reading.

 **Main Features**:
-- Reads all exported channel and message files.
+- Parses Slack export JSON files.
-- Extracts messages (`ts`, `user`, `text`) from each day per channel.
+- Extracts message text from each channel and day.
-- Combines all messages into a single text block per channel.
-- Generates:
+- Produces:
-  - One PDF per channel with formatted conversation logs.
+  - One PDF per channel with formatted content.
-  - A single CSV file with all messages across all channels.
+  - One CSV with raw messages across all channels.

-**Output Files**:
+**Output**:
-- `projectname_channelname.pdf` (one per channel)
+- `projectname_channelname.pdf`
 - `projectname_all_channels.csv`

 ---